 When CNN separately asked Stone whether the letters were timed to coincide, Stone said he speaks to Manafort "from time to time" but that the two did not coordinate their offers to Congress.

-The troika’s sudden eagerness to speak to lawmakers has renewed speculation that the Trump entourage’s Russia ties may soon come to light.
+The troika’s sudden eagerness to speak to lawmakers has renewed expectations that the extent of the Trump team’s Russian ties may soon come to light.
 But Norman Eisen, who served as Obama’s special counsel on ethics and is now chairman of Citizens for Responsibility and Ethics in Washington, was circumspect about any revelations they might provide.

 He noted that Manafort, Page and Stone have already made clear that there are limits to what they are willing to discuss with Congress.

 “Offers are easy,” Eisen said in an email. “…The question is, will they actually show up, talk about everything they are asked, and do so under oath?
 That remains to be seen.”

 Richard Painter, the chief White House ethics lawyer for former US president George W. Bush, noted that such informal testimony carries fewer ramifications if a witness chooses to dissemble.

 “Lying to Congress in any setting is a criminal offense but a lesser crime if not under oath (perjury), so less exposure to serious criminal liability,” he said.

 Moreover, Painter said that with voluntary testimony, “one can more easily decide what to decline to talk about than in a formal hearing under subpoena”.

 Eisen went on to say the fact that former national security adviser Michael Flynn has not made a similar offer to be interviewed “raises the question of whether he has cut a deal” already with the FBI or the Department of Justice.